 In June 2015, KEFI completed the 2015 Definitive Feasibility Study (“2015 DFS”) which evaluated a conventional open-pit mining operation and carbon-in leach (“CIL”) processing plant at Tulu Kapi.

 In May 2017, KEFI completed the 2017 DFS Update which incorporated due diligence and refinements since the 2015 DFS.

 - Process plant capacity increased to 1.9-2.1Mtpa.

-- For the first three years of production:
+- For the first seven years of production from the open pit:

 - Net operating cash flow of US$73M pa (at a gold price of US$1,300/oz).